JamiCode/Nutriflex/README.md

 ## Overview
-A Fitness Assistant web-app that helps plan a workout schedule plan tailored to the specific user
+A Fitness Assistant web app that helps plan a workout schedule plan tailored to the specific user.

 #### Current Status: Completed